pikesley/ultron/README.md

       end
     end

-### Raise a custom exception when no results are found
+### Raise a custom exception when we do something dumb

-    it 'should throw an Ultron exception for something internal to Ultron', :vcr do begin
+    it 'should throw a Resource Not Found exception when we search for something nonsensical', :vcr do begin
-        comics = Comics.where offset: 1000000
+        characters = Characters.by_creator 186 # characters by creator is a nonsense concept in the Marvel API rescue UltronException => e
-      rescue UltronException => e
+        e.status.should == 'Resource does not exist.
+Check http://developer.marvel.com/docs'
-        e.status.should == 'The search returned no results' end
+      end
     end

 This all got a lot more elegant after a chat over a fry-up with @floppy at the always-superb [First-Step Cafe](https://plus.google.com/100027883675109761806/about?gl=uk&hl=en) in Shoreditch.